 Throughout the year music plays a vital part of all our worship services.
 We hope that you'll join us Thursday evenings for "Early Sabbath" at our Grissom Campus, or Sunday mornings in person in the sanctuary at Kings Campus or via the internet if you're unable to attend in person.
 Our music ministries present several additional offerings each year.
 These special musical events include:

 Children in the Chorister Choir (grades 3 - 5) present a semi-staged musical each spring as part of morning worship.
-On March 17, 2013, the story of Daniel was brought to life through the presentation of the musical, "Daniel"
+On March 23, 2014, our Sunshine Choir joined the Chorister Choir in leading worship through the musical, "Adam's Apple."

 Youth Choir, Youth Handbells, and youth-led worship band provide musical leadership for these services.
 Come and celebrate their amazing talent and support the young people involved in our youth ministry as they share their faith journey at Early Sabbath and Sunday morning worship.